Trouble With Sleeping - Causes and Solutions

 - Medication: It is commonly discouraged that sleeping pills are taken in the first instance as though you can get them yourself as over the counter medication, or safely as a repeat prescription, they do have an addictive nature.
 It will therefore most likely be suggested that you try a number of different tactics first, depending on the severity of your condition.
 If however your sleep disorder is potentially dangerous, medication may be recommended much sooner.

 - Referral to a sleep specialist or sleep clinic: The waiting lists for sleep clinics are notoriously long, but they can be worth it if your lack of sleep is severely impacting your life.
-You can ask your doctor for a referral, but they may choose to do so regardless based on an assessment of your symptoms.
+You can ask your doctor for a referral, but they may choose to do so regardless based on an assessment of the symptoms of your possible sleep disorder.

-If you choose to see a doctor about your sleeping problems, it is recommended that you keep a sleep diary for a week or so beforehand to help them diagnose your condition, and to help you find a treatment that is best for you.
+If you choose to see a doctor about your sleeping problems, it is recommended that you keep a sleep diary for a week or so beforehand to help them diagnose your condition, and to help you find a treatment for your sleep disorder that is best for you.

 Healthera operates a leading healthcare marketplace that provides patients with medicines, healthcare services and products through the largest digital platform of pharmacies and GPs in the UK, including national chains and independent providers.
 Download Healthera App to order NHS repeat prescription online!